BauplanLabs/quack-reduce/README.md

 `python quack.py -q "SELECT pickup_location_id AS location_id, COUNT(*) AS counts FROM read_parquet(['s3://MY_BUCKET_NAME/dataset/taxi_2019_04.parquet']) WHERE pickup_at >= '2019-04-01' AND pickup_at < '2019-04-03' GROUP BY 1 ORDER BY 2 DESC"`

-to get the most popular pickup location (IDs) for the first few days of April, or
+to get the most popular pickup location (IDs) for the first few days of April.

-`python quack.py -q ...`

-to get BLAH BLAH.

 Since the amount of data that can be returned by a lambda is limited, the lambda will automatically limit your rows if you don't specific a limit in the script.
 You can get more data back with: